 Promise partnerships will be required to agree to a set of commitments designed to ensure that the investment successfully increases educational outcomes for young people in the PSTAA prioritized populations, specifically high school completion, postsecondary enrollment, and postsecondary completion.

 System Supporting Organization: Motion 15492 directs that investments under the King County Promise funding category include a focus on systems-level improvements and alignment that will result in improved success in educational outcomes for youth in the PSTAA prioritized populations.
-Based on this directive, the workgroup recommends investment in a system supporting organization to work in partnership with King County.
+Based on this directive, the workgroup recommends investment in a system supporting organization to work in partnership with King County, to co-develop and oversee implementation and oversight of PSTAA investments and to raise and disseminate private funds in tandem with PSTAA investments.

 The system supporting organization will provide direct services to organizations receiving Promise funding, working closely with funded organizations and King County to develop system-building efforts that lead to long-term, sustained change.
 These system-building efforts will include fostering collaboration between school districts, colleges, and community organizations to create a much-needed pipeline of support for young adults through postsecondary completion.
 The organization will also provide Promise-related professional learning, training, and resources; promote a culture of continuous improvement; and lead fundraising and sustainability planning efforts, as outlined below.
 The workgroup recommends that CYYAD conduct an open competitive process to select a system supporting organization as soon as possible to facilitate the successful implementation of the strategies proposed under this funding category.
 The initial contract length for the system supporting organization will be five years, consistent with reporting requirements outlined in Motion 15492 as well as CYYAD procurement practices.

 Promise-Related Professional Learning, Training, and Resources: The King County Promise workgroup recommends the system supporting organization deliver professional learning or trainings for partner organizations funded to provide direct services.
 Learning opportunities will include topics such as the effects of economic status and institutional racism; adverse childhood experiences; cultural competency; and, the use of restorative justice and healing practices in schools.
-The system supporting partner may also assist partners with hiring efforts to ensure that the staff hired to work in funded programs reflect the racial and cultural diversity of students in the PSTAA prioritized populations.
+The system supporting organization may also assist partners with hiring efforts to ensure that the staff hired to work in funded programs reflect the racial and cultural diversity of students in the PSTAA prioritized populations.

 In an effort to improve the quality and coherence of college readiness services provided to high school students, the system supporting organization will provide curriculum resources as well as training for the staff hired by funded organizations to deliver such material.
 The system supporting organization will also facilitate streamlined implementation of academic assessment and course placement in King County community and technical colleges, and broker partnerships between K-12 and postsecondary education system players and community-based organizations.